Shirley Boone, wife of Pat Boone and philanthropist, dies

 Shirley and Pat Boone had been married for 65 years.
 During that time, Shirley Boone helped to establish Mercy Corps, which has become an international charitable organization dedicated to addressing economic, environmental, social and political problems.
 She also published writings, hosted TV shows and recorded music.

-Shirley Boone is the daughter of country singer Red Foley, a well-known country singer of the 1930s and 1940s who became a star with his recording of “Chattanooga Shoe Shine Boy.”
+Shirley Boone is the daughter of country singer Red Foley, a country singer of the 1930s and 1940s who became a star with his recording of “Chattanooga Shoe Shine Boy.”

 Most Read Nation & World Stories